ALL

 • your body shape

-Stretching is really flexibility training.
-Using stretches correctly can increase your range of motion and flexibility of a joint.
+You can think of stretching as flexibility training.
+Using stretches the right way can increase your range of motion and the flexibility of a joint.

-• Static stretching: Most people have done static stretching before.
-This type of stretching is when you slowly move a joint until you feel the stretch and then hold the position for 15 to 60 seconds.
+• Static stretching: This type of stretching is when you slowly move a joint until you feel the stretch and then hold the position for 15 to 60 seconds.
 This type of stretching slowly stretches the muscle and connective tissue of the joint.
-For example, when you bend over to try to touch your toes and hold the position, you’ll feel the hip and low back muscles stretching.
+For example, when you bend over to try to touch your toes and hold the position, you’ll feel your hip and low back muscles stretching.

 • Dynamic stretching: This type of stretching is when you move in a controlled way.
 The movement usually starts gently and then slowly increases in reach or speed.
-For example, you may start by doing some slow, gentle arm circles.
-Then you slowly increase making the circles wider and do the motion faster.
+For example, you may start by doing some slow, gentle circles with your arms.
+Then you might slowly make the circles wider and do the motion faster.
 You need to be careful with dynamic stretching because if you use too much energy or do sudden movements, it might be painful or you could get hurt.

 To improve your flexibility, add more stretching into your exercise routines.
 Stretching more will:

-• improve your range of motion: Having a good range of motion in all of the joints is important for everyone.
+• Improve your range of motion: Having a good range of motion in all of the joints is important for everyone.
 Each day, you reach, bend, and make all kinds of different body movements.
-If you don’t have good flexibility, then many of these movements can be very hard to do and they might also be painful.
+If you don’t have good flexibility, then many of these movements can be hard or painful to do.
 Even if you’re active and don’t have pain in your joints, better range of motion can help.
 With regular stretching, you might even find that you’ll be able to do activities easier.

-• make your muscles less tight: For many people, stretching helps tense and tight muscles.
+• Make your muscles less tight: For many people, stretching helps with tense and tight muscles.
 If your muscles are too tight, it can affect how you sit or stand, which leads to poor posture.
 This is why it’s a good idea to stretch at work.
-If you sit a lot for your job, do some stretching to help tight muscles in many parts of the body.
+If you sit a lot for your job, do some stretching to help with tight muscles.

-• improve your mental health: Stretching is a good way to connect to your body and take time for yourself.
+• Improve your mental health: Stretching is a good way to connect to your body and take time for yourself.
 This is why stretching and yoga are very popular.
-A yoga class will have stretching and a chance to have a mind, body, and spiritual connection.
+A yoga class will usually include stretching and a chance to have a mind, body, and spiritual connection.
 Stretching can also help you relax so you can unwind and manage stress.